 - 1 cup pomegranate arils (approximately 1 whole pomegranate worth.)

 - First, make the dressing: In a large bowl whisk together the pomegranate molasses, balsamic vinegar, olive oil, salt and pepper until well combined.

 - Grate the beets, carrots, cabbage in a food processor using the shredding blade, or with a box grater.

 - Grate the cranberries in the food processor, or finely dice by hand.

 - Add the shredded vegetables and cranberries to a large bowl with the dressing and toss well to coat.
 Let the salad stand for at least 15-20 minutes before serving or make ahead and store covered in the fridge until ready to serve.

 - Right before serving, toss gently to combine, then top with pomegranate seeds and chopped walnuts.

 - Taste, and add a few drops of stevia, if it’s too sour for you.

 *Pomegranate Molasses is a sweet-tart syrup made from reduced pomegranate juice.
-It’s available in most middle eastern stores, well stocked grocery stores, and online, but if you can’t find it, feel free to make it yourself: Simply reduce pomegranate juice over low heat until thick and syrupy, and refrigerate for up to 3 months.
+It’s available in most middle eastern stores, well-stocked grocery stores, and online HERE, but if you can’t find it, simply reduce pomegranate juice over low heat until thick and syrupy, and refrigerate for up to 3 months.

 ** I honestly like this recipe just the way it is – it’s meant to be a tangier, more savory take on cranberry sauce.
 But if it’s TOO tangy for you, feel free to add a few drops of liquid stevia.
 Just remember – a little goes a long way!